 If infection with any of the three organisms is suspected in any mare, stallion or teaser on the basis of clinical signs, all breeding activities must cease immediately.
 The affected horse(s) should be isolated and swabbed by the attending veterinary surgeon.

-If T. equigenitalis, K. pneumoniae (capsule types 1, 2 or 5) or P. aeruginosa is subsequently isolated from any mare, stallion or teaser:
+If T. equigenitalis, K. pneumoniae (capsule types 1, 2 or 5) or P. aeruginosa is subsequently isolated or confirmed by PCR from any mare, stallion or teaser:

-Isolate and treat the infected horse(s) as advised by the attending veterinary surgeon.
-In the case of T. equigenitalis, the laboratory will have notified Defra/APHA, who may give directions which must be followed (see Appendix 11);
+3. Isolate and treat the infected horse(s) as advised by the attending veterinary surgeon.
+In the case of T. equigenitalis, the laboratory will have notified Defra/APHA, who will give directions on the next steps which must be followed (see Appendix 11);

-Arrange swabbing of any in contact horses, as advised by the attending veterinary surgeon or, in the case of T. equigenitalis, with Defra/APHA or the BEVA Approved Veterinary Surgeon (AVS) (see Appendix 11); The term ‘in contact’ relates to any horse that may have become infected as a result of direct or indirect transmission of the disease;
+4. Arrange swabbing of any in-contact horses, as advised by the attending veterinary surgeon or, in the case of T. equigenitalis, with Defra/APHA or the BEVA Approved Veterinary Surgeon (AVS) (see Appendix 11); The term ‘at risk’ relates to any horse that may have become infected as a result of direct or indirect transmission of the disease.

-Inform all owners of mares booked to the stallion, including any which have already left the premises;
+6. Inform all owners of mares booked to the stallion, including any that have already left the premises;

-Arrange for one straw from every ejaculate of stored semen from infected and at risk stallions to be tested by a laboratory.
+9. Arrange for one straw from every ejaculate of stored semen from infected and “at risk” stallions to be tested by a laboratory.
 If a straw from any ejaculate is infected, all straws from that ejaculate should be destroyed;

-Any at risk pregnant mare must be foaled in isolation.
+10. Any “at risk” pregnant mare must be foaled in isolation.
 The placenta must be incinerated.
 Foals born to these mares should be swabbed three times, at intervals of not less than seven days, before three months of age.
 These swabs should all be tested by aerobic and microaerophilic culture or by PCR test;

 Remember: in any suspected or confirmed disease situation, the implementation of strict hygienic measures is essential.